anatoly12/rails-employer-portal/README.md

 - the new database (specific to Employer Portal) uses `utf8mb4` and `utf8mb4_unicode_ci`
 - the old database (shared with the other portals) uses `utf8` and `utf8_general_ci`

+Due to the way the sync works at the moment, the app requires the user for the new database/schema to also have access to the old database/schema, allowing to reuse the same connection for faster performance.

 It's possible to tweak the number of web server threads and the size of the DB connection pool with the following environment variable:

 - `RAILS_MAX_THREADS=5`